isabella232/M365Insights/query-data-export.md

    - AD App Registration Name
    - Resource Group Location (confirm or change the default)

+    > [!Important]
+    > For automatically refreshed data, you must link to a Workplace Analytics query that uses the [Auto-refresh option](https://docs.microsoft.com/workplace-analytics/tutorials/query-auto-refresh#create-a-query-with-the-auto-refresh-option).
+For static query results, you’ll need to enter a new OData link each time to update the query data in the connected Azure data store.

 5. The Resource Group location uses an existing one as the default.
 You can specify a new one and the script will create it for you.
 6. Download the following files to use for this setup:

     * [template.json](template.json)
     * [template-params.json](template-params.json)